 - Use a water pan to keep the environment moist, which keeps the brisket from drying out.
 The pan will also catch the drippings. **The water can evaporate during the cook, so it’s important to check it a few times as you might need to add more.

-- Use hot water in the water pan so the smoker doesn’t have to heat it up on its own.
+- Start with hot water in the water pan so the smoker comes up to temperature more quickly.

-- Take notes.
+- Take notes from your cook.
 Document how you set up your smoker, the type of wood you used, how much, the times and temperatures throughout the smoke, as well as the resting time.
 Smoking is an art and you will want to remember what worked and what didn’t with your particular setup so you can continue to get better each time.

 Fat side up or fat side down?